papagorgio23/AISports_Chatbot/data/nlu.md

 - whats the temperature
 - hows the weather today in berlin?
 - what's the weather like
+- Is it going to rain today?
+- Do you know what the weather is like?
+- What's the weather like today?

 ## intent:ask_builder
 - can you share your boss with me?